cujojs/rest/README.md

 Running the Tests
 -----------------

 The test suite can be run in two different modes: in node, or in a browser.
-We use [Buster.JS](http://busterjs.org/) as the test driver, buster will be installed by [npm](http://npmjs.org/) for the node tests.
-For browser tests, you may need to run `npm install -g buster` to make the buster commands available.
+We use [Buster.JS](http://busterjs.org/) as the test driver, buster is installed automatically with other dependencies.

+Before running the test suite for the first time:

+    $ npm install

 To run the suite in node: